AlaSQL/ala-wiki/XLSX.md

 Problem with dates when you read your file?
 Have a look at [this comment](https://github.com/agershun/alasql/issues/395#issuecomment-290392777)

+Or use the XLSXopts celldates to convert Excel dates to JS date objects: ´SELECT * FROM xlsx("test/test815.xlsx", {XLSXopts: {cellDates: true}})

 ----

 Uploading files directly into AlaSQL?
 Have a look at https://github.com/agershun/alasql/issues/971#issuecomment-360121191

 ----